hughperkins/coriander/README.md

 SPIR-V is an evolving and new standard, and not widely supported yet by OpenCL-enabled devices

+- is this really a viable approach for Tensorflow?

+I dont know :-P

 ## News

 - 1 October 2016: